Chapter 5: Northern Prawn Fishery

 Key economic trends

-Since the early 1990s, ABARES has used data from economic surveys of the NPF to estimate the level of net economic returns (NER) earned in the fishery.
-The most recent survey in 2015 provided survey-based estimates of NER for the 2012–13 and 2013–14 financial years, and forecasts for the 2014–15 year (Bath & Green 2016).
+Since the early 1990s, ABARES has used data from economic surveys of the NPF to estimate the net economic returns (NER) earned in the fishery.
+The most recent survey in 2017 provided survey-based estimates of NER for the 2014–15 and 2015–16 financial years, and forecasts for 2016–17 (Bath, Curtotti & Mobsby 2018).

-Total factor productivity (a measure of fishers' ability to convert inputs into outputs over time) in the fishery increased from 2004–05 to 2010–11, at a rate robust enough to offset declining terms of trade from declining prices and high fuel costs (Bath & Green 2016; Figures 5.14 and 5.15).
+Total factor productivity (a measure of fishers’ ability to convert inputs into outputs over time) in the fishery increased from 2005–06 to 2010–11, at a rate robust enough to offset declining terms of trade from declining prices and high fuel costs (Bath, Curtotti & Mobsby 2018; Figures 5.14 and 5.15).
 This trend was largely driven by growth in outputs and a slightly declining inputs index.
 Most of the increase in the outputs index coincides with increases in banana prawn catch per vessel; however, targeting MEY in the tiger prawn component of the fishery would also have supported this improved productivity at a time of declining terms of trade.
 Because the productivity index was not adjusted for stock effects, productivity growth also reflects favourable environmental conditions that allowed increases in catch, particularly for banana prawns, rather than just changes in efficiency measures and technology adopted by fishers.
+From 2010–11 to 2015–16, total factor productivity generally declined, but the negative impact of this on NER has been more than offset by a strongly positive trend in terms of trade, largely as a result of improved prices for banana and tiger prawns, and lower fuel costs since 2013–14.
+The positive trend in terms of trade has largely driven the steady rise in NER during the period.

 The NPF is managed using input controls.
 The main control is individual tradeable gear units, which limit the length of headrope on trawl nets.
 Controls on season length, spatial closures and other gear restrictions are also applied.

-An assessment of the impact of the structural adjustment package by Vieira et al. (2010) suggested that, for the benefits of the package to be preserved, management arrangements in fisheries targeted by the package need to be set in ways that prevent a repeated build-up of fishing capacity.
-For these reasons, AFMA recommended a range of amendments to the management arrangements in the fishery, to better align banana prawn catch levels with the MEY objective; these amendments were implemented throughout the 2014 and 2015 fishing seasons.
+An assessment of the impact of the structural adjustment program by Vieira et al. (2010) suggested that, for the benefits of the program to be preserved, management arrangements in fisheries targeted by the program need to be set in ways that prevent a repeated build-up of fishing capacity.
+In recent years, AFMA has sought to better align banana prawn catch levels with the MEY objective.
 In 2014, an MEY catch-rate trigger for banana prawn was introduced to the fishery (AFMA 2015).

 Performance against economic objective

-The tiger prawn component of the fishery has explicit MEY targets (across two tiger prawn species and one endeavour prawn species), and a bio-economic model is used to estimate annual fishing effort required to move towards spawning stock sizes at MEY (SMEY).
+The tiger prawn component of the fishery has explicit MEY targets (across two tiger prawn species and one endeavour prawn species), and a bio-economic model is used to estimate annual fishing effort required to move towards SMEY.
 Stocks are assessed every two years.
 Spawning stock sizes of both species of tiger prawn were above SMEY at the end of the 2015 season (Buckworth et al. 2016).
 Spawner stock size of blue endeavour prawn for the same period was estimated to be below SMEY.
 Effort levels as a proportion of effort at MEY for brown tiger prawn and grooved tiger prawn were estimated to be at or below effort at MEY.
-Current effort limits in the fishery are based on outputs from the fishery's bio-economic model, and are designed to achieve an MEY (profit maximisation) target across a seven-year projection period (noting that the target changes with every assessment because of changes in biological and economic parameters).
+Current effort limits in the fishery are based on outputs from the fishery’s bio-economic model, and are designed to achieve an MEY (optimal profit at the fleet level) target across a seven-year projection period (noting that the target changes with every assessment because of changes in biological and economic parameters).

-Recruitment for all species is variable, particularly for white banana prawn, in which recruitment is closely associated with rainfall.
+Recruitment for all species is variable, particularly for white banana prawn, for which recruitment is closely associated with rainfall.
 Therefore, no BMEY target is defined for white banana prawn.
-Instead, an MEY-based catch-rate trigger, with mechanisms in place to adjust total annual effort levels to ensure that the fishery remains sustainable and profitable, was implemented for the 2014 banana prawn season (AFMA 2015).
+Instead, an MEY-based catch-rate trigger was implemented for the 2014 banana prawn season, with mechanisms in place to adjust total annual effort levels to ensure that the fishery remains sustainable and profitable (AFMA 2015).

 Red-legged banana prawn, primarily caught in Joseph Bonaparte Gulf, was assessed in 2015 (Buckworth et al. 2015), using data up to and including 2014.
 Spawning stock biomass was estimated to be well above biomass associated with the proxy MEY in the 2014 season.
 Because of low levels of catch during the 2015 and 2016 fishing seasons, reliable assessments of the stock status could not be undertaken.